SAP/spartacus-docs/_pages/contributing/contributor-setup.md

    },
    ```

    **Note**: The base site and its context can also be detected automatically, based on URL patterns defined in the CMS.
-For more information, see [Context Configuration]({{ site.baseurl }}/context-configuration/#automatic-context-configuration).
+For more information, see [Automatic Multi-Site Configuration]({{ site.baseurl }}{% link _pages/dev/context/automatic-context-configuration.md %}).

 ## Launching the Storefront